AntelopeIO/leap/README.md

 sudo apt-get update
 sudo apt-get install -y ~/Downloads/leap*.deb
 ```
 Your download path may vary.
-If you are in a Ubuntu docker container, omit `sudo` because you run as `root` by default.
+If you are in an Ubuntu docker container, omit `sudo` because you run as `root` by default.

 Finally, verify Leap was installed correctly:
 ```bash